 Why Is GDP Important?

-GDP is used by policymakers, economists, and investors to assess the size and growth of an economy.
 Rising GDP typically indicates economic expansion, increased employment, and growing incomes.
 Conversly, if a country's GDP is in decline for two consecutive quarters, the country is in recession.

 Ireland's Performance